The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/3-fetching-useeffect.md

 ## The Fetching Pattern: Load → Event → Reload

-When building a full stack application, there are three key times when the frontend will fetch data from an API
+When building a full stack application, there are three key times when the frontend will fetch data from an API.

 1. **When a page first loads**—fetching existing data in the database to show to the user for the current page
 2. **When the user does something**—sending a POST, PATCH, or DELETE request